-Dry, Cooked & Raw: What are the Best Food Options for your Pet?
+Kibble, Fresh and Raw Food: What are the Best Options for your Pet?

-The earliest commercial dry pet food was first created in the late 1800s and is a popular choice amongst many pet owners to this day.
-However, with the advancement of current day technology, there are a plethora of diets to feed our dogs and cats.
-These range from dry extruded and oven-baked food to fresh and raw food diets.
+Dry pet food was first created in the late 1800s and is still a popular choice amongst many pet owners to this day, but with the advancement of current day technology, there is now a plethora of diets and food types available for our dogs and cats.
+These range from dry extruded and oven-baked food to fresh and raw food diets (and more).

-A recent survey displayed how owner feeding practices changed between 2008 and 2018.
-The survey showed that feeding pets conventional, aka commercial, or heat processed, diets was still the predominant diet choice.
-Interestingly enough, there were more owners feeding their pets unconventional diets, such as raw, homemade or vegetarian foods, than in previous studies investigating diet choice.1
+A survey displayed how pet owner feeding practices changed between 2008 and 2018.
+The survey showed that feeding pets commercial extruded diets was still the predominant diet choice.
+However, there were more owners feeding their pets unconventional diets, such as raw, homemade or vegetarian foods, than in previous studies investigating diet choice.1

-The trends of raw feeding has increased in recent years because of the focus on “natural” and “species-appropriate” diets for our pets.
-Raw meat diets encompass a wide variety of formats ranging from incomplete, unprocessed (with no sterilization steps) to complete and balanced diets, which include sterilization steps.
+Raw diets encompass a wide variety of formats ranging from incomplete, unprocessed (with no sterilization steps) to complete and balanced diets, which include sterilization steps.2

 Unsure of Where to Start?
 Here are some tips!

 At HOPE, we follow AAFCO and FEDIAF recommendations, and go above and beyond those recommendations by keeping up with current research and constantly reassessing our formulas to ensure our pets receive premium quality nutrition.
-Each batch of HOPE Pet Food is tested by a third-party laboratory to ensure all nutrients are present and no nasties (like Salmonella and mycotoxins).
+Each batch of HOPE Pet Food is tested by a third-party laboratory to ensure all nutrients are present and no nasties (like Salmonella).
 HOPE’s formulas are also tested for digestibility to make sure they are delivering high quality and available nutrients to our pets.
-HOPE Pet Food employs an in-house pet nutritionist available to answer questions about nutrition anytime.
+HOPE Pet food employs an in-house pet nutritionist available to answer questions about nutrition anytime